intel/edge-developer-kit-reference-scripts/platforms/coreultra/arl/usecases/openvino/README.md

 - --group-add: Add additional groups
 - -w: The default working directory inside the container

-2. Run following command to login into container:
+2. Run the following command to login into container:
 ```bash
 docker exec -it openvino_app /bin/bash
 ```